Oral Health

 How Long Does Teething Last?

-Teething is a natural process.
-It occurs when baby teeth start to break through the gums.
-Some babies are born with one tooth visible, while the rest are still developing under the gums.
-The lower front tooth is usually the first to erupt.
-This occurs around 6 to 10 months of age
+Teething is a natural process that occurs when baby teeth start to break through the gums.
+Some babies are born with one visible tooth, while the rest are still developing under the gums.

 Front Teeth